-Report Design version Description v3.3 (current) Major changes: All plots with aggregate data analyze samples based on a six week rolling window up to and including the date the sample was collected.
+Report Design version Description v3.4 (current) Major changes: Implemented 7-day rolling average and daily cases in county for time series comparison plot.
+Included comparison to historical 7-day average of reported cases in case estimate box and scatter plot. v3.3.1 Minor changes: • Show Maryland and Delaware in Northeast map instead of South. v3.3 Major changes: All plots with aggregate data analyze samples based on a six week rolling window up to and including the date the sample was collected.
 Minor changes: Added visual indicators to timeseries plot for new cases reported on the sampling date.
 Regional geographic maps display the mean of the samples taken during the six week window, instead of the median. v3.2.3 Minor changes: • Added the external Kit ID reference in addition to Biobot's internal Kit ID. v3.2.2 Minor changes: Updated the case estimate title to incidence estimate to better reflect the interpretation of our current model.
-Changed the incidence estimate description to better reflect the updated model, and provided details around the methodology of how we arrived at the new model. v3.2.1 Minor changes: The case estimate is provided with an updated viral shedding parameter, and reflects the number of cases which will be reported in your community next week.
+Changed the incidence estimate description to better reflect the updated model, and provided details around the methodology of how we arrived at the new model.

+Report Design version Description v3.2.1 Minor changes: The case estimate is provided with an updated viral shedding parameter, and reflects the number of cases which will be reported in your community next week.
 We've included information about your county's reported new cases back into the report.

-Report Design version Description v3.2 Major changes: The normalized viral concentration is shown in the report, so you can reproduce the time series plot on your own.
+Major changes: The normalized viral concentration is shown in the report, so you can reproduce the time series plot on your own.
 The sampling date shows the sampling end date (before it was the start date) to be in line with the industry standard.
-We removed the box with county-level data from USA Facts on cumulative and new cases, so you can compare the Biobot data with your most relevant local datasets.
-Minor changes: We changed the language around case estimates based on internal R&D to reflect new cases that will be predicted in your county by next week.
+We removed the box with county-level data from USA Facts on cumulative and new cases, so you can compare the Biobot data with your most relevant local datasets. v3.2 Minor changes: We changed the language around case estimates based on internal R&D to reflect new cases that will be predicted in your county by next week.
 We updated language on charts to reflect the new normalization units, and removed redundant explanatory text.
 We added legends to the timeseries and sample distribution plots.
 We updated all visualizations to reflect data collected since June.
 We removed the "percent change" callout in the time series and added axes with units.